hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 ```

-We next use LightningModule to wrap the model into model module of Pytorch Lightnining.
+We next use `LightningModule` to wrap the model into the model module of Pytorch Lightnining.

 ```
 class LitNailSegmentation(LightningModule):